top of page

 "Young" Earth Creationism: The unanimous historical interpretation

 Of course, this doesn't stop Christians, real or heretical, from believing those false doctrines or denominations.
 They more often than not try to push the origins of their views back further and further.
 But aside from that, they actually attempt to flip this concept around by claiming sound doctrines are new.
 Case in point, take "Young" Earth Creationism.
-Old Earthers of every variety attempt to claim that the belief that the Earth is around 6,000 years old is very new, whereas Old Earth beliefs are quite old.
+Old Earthers of every variety attempt to claim that the belief that the Earth is around 6,000 years old is very new, whereas Old Earth beliefs are more original to the faith.
 This article was originally inspired by a meme that claimed that "Young" Earth Creationism was invented by the 7th Day Adventist denomination, specifically in the 20th century.

 Now, the 7th Day Adventist denomination was founded in 1863.
-Thus, any attempt to claim the denomination invented "Young" Earth Creationism in any century, much less the 20th, can be easily refuted by finding just one reference to "Young" Earth Creationism in 1862.
+Thus, any attempt to claim the denomination invented "Young" Earth Creationism in any century, much less the 20th, can be easily refuted by finding a single reference to "Young" Earth Creationism in 1862.
 Is this possible?
 As it turns out, this is not only possible, it is extremely easy.
 Let's look at a few examples:

 "For in six days the Lord made the heavens and the earth, the sea, and all that is in them, and rested the seventh day.
 Therefore the Lord blessed the Sabbath day and hallowed it."